Chris Bambery: Books

-Paul Buhle, The Struggle for Scotland’s Future, Monthly Review, The Struggle for Scotland’s Future.

 Professor John Newsinger, author of The Blood Never Dried: A People's History of the British Empire, reviewed The Second World War: A Marxist History thus:

-"Chris Bambery’s The Second World War is well-written, in places positively brilliant, covering a lot of ground, laying bare the real motives of the great powers."

-John Newsinger, ‘Every Rebel is Our Ally,’ Review 31.

 Some criticism came from those who maintain a loyalty to the former USSR and did not like the depiction of it as fighting the war with Germany for its own, imperialist interests.

 In March 2018 Catalonia Reborn, co-authored by Chris and George Kerevan, was published by Luath Press, and in August 2018 Verso published a new, updated edition of A People's History of Scotland.

-Michael Eaude, author of Catalonia: A Cultural History welcomed Catalonia Reborn writing:
+Michael Eaude, author of Catalonia: A Cultural History, welcomed Catalonia Reborn, writing:

-"The book’s great achievement is to connect these recent events with history and a materialist analysis of the class and national forces in play.
-Its style is direct and urgent, as befits a book on rapid-moving contemporary events, but it is not superficial.
-Sometimes, outside eyes can contribute a rounder, fuller picture, especially (as in this case) eyes from Scotland, whose struggle is entwined with Catalonia’s."

-Michael Eaude, Author of Catalonia A Cultural History, Kleptomaniac State, Catalonia Today, 9 September 2018.

 Writing about the book in The National, Martin Hannan said of it:

 "The book is a sustained indictment of the Spanish government’s dealings with Catalonia, made all the more devastating by the detailed factual nature of the work.